About Pauline Daglish

 Pauline is an extremely motivated and dedicated individual, and has enjoyed a very successful career teaching music in both primary and secondary schools, as well as having extensive experience of providing private piano tuition.
 Her high standards of achievement and her ability to work well with others have generated an excellent record of success with students of all ages.

-Being a highly experienced performer as a soloist, an accompanist and in various ensembles, Pauline has been privileged to perform in concerts and competitions at many prestigious venues including London’s Royal Albert Hall and the Royal Concert Hall in Nottingham, as well as on many studio recordings and even the occasional appearance on TV!
+Pauline has been privileged to perform in concerts and competitions at many prestigious venues.
 Furthermore, she has played in pit orchestras for many local performances of shows from the West End, including ‘The Sound of Music’, ‘Bugsy Malone’, ‘We will Rock you’, ‘Back to the 80’s’, ‘Hairspray’ and ‘The Wizard of Oz’.

-In addition to performing music, Pauline has directed a diverse range of musical ensembles, from orchestras and brass bands to choral and tuned percussion groups, and is proud of the fact that she has enabled many musicians of all abilities the opportunity to confidently take part in performances and, most importantly, enjoy their music making experience.
+Pauline has directed a diverse range of musical ensembles including choirs, brass bands, orchestras and percussion groups, and is proud of the fact that she has enabled many musicians of all abilities the opportunity to confidently take part in performances and, most importantly, enjoy their music making experience.